UrbanInstitute/ipums-acs-naics-standardization/README.md

 ## Standardizing CES and IPUMS ACS NAICS codes

 We went through a manual process to standardize the codes.
-You can find our decisions and notes on the decisions in this Excel document: [add link here].
-You can find the machine readable CSV used for analysis here: [add link here].
+You can find our decisions and notes on the decisions in this Excel document: https://github.com/UI-Research/ipums-acs-naics-standardization/blob/master/data/manual-files/2017-industry-code-list-ces-crosswalk-manual.xlsx.
+You can find the machine readable CSV used for analysis here: https://github.com/UI-Research/ipums-acs-naics-standardization/blob/master/data/processed-data/2017-ind-ces-crosswalk.csv.

 # Running a test using CES national job loss